github/pets-workshop/content/guided-workshop/README.md

 1. [Enable Code Scanning](exercises/1-code-scanning.md) to ensure new code is secure
 2. [Create an issue](exercises/2-issues.md) to document a feature request
 3. [Create a codespace](exercises/3-codespaces.md) to start writing code
-4. [Implement continuous integration](exercises/4-ci.md) to test new code
+4. [Implement testing](exercises/4-testing.md) to supplement continuous integration
 5. [Add a new feature](exercises/5-coding.md) to implement the feature
 6. [Create a pull request](exercises/6-pull-request.md) to begin a code review
 7. [Add automation](exercises/7-automation.md) to create a deployment environment